• Skip to primary navigation

 February 10, 2025

-Proposed legislation developed by the Thunder Bay & District Injured Workers Support Group, along with ONIWG and allies, that is intended to replace Ontario’s current Workplace Safety and Insurance Act and make changes to ensure the fair compensation envisioned by the Meredith…
+Draft Act developed by the Thunder Bay & District Injured Workers Support Group, along with ONIWG and allies, proposed as a replacement to Ontario’s current Workplace Safety and Insurance Act.
+This new version incorporates changes to ensure the fair compensation envisioned by…

 Download The Meredith Act (Workers’ Compensation Act, 2025) Continue reading The Meredith Act (Workers’ Compensation Act, 2025)